 Week-long, 10-day, and 11-day adventure trips allow Expedition campers (rising 10th-12th grades) to hone their skills in specific activities: Backpacking, Rock Climbing, Horseback Riding, Kayaking, or Canoeing.
 After 1-2 nights at the Expedition Site, living groups set up tarp shelter camp sites on the trail, along the river, or at the rock face.

 New for Summer 2019, we’re launching an 11-day trip to the Boundary Waters.
 This pristine wilderness along the US-Canadian border is internationally-known as a top setting for canoe expeditions.
 Journey along with your fellow campers, Glisson staff, and local expert guides for a chance to explore a unique corner of God’s creation while growing in your faith and honing your outdoor adventure skills.
-Book the same flight as our staff to travel together (airfare not included) or meet up with the group in the Minneapolis airport.
-With all of the details involved in this out-of-state adventure, we’re developing a trip-specific PDF with more info.
-In the meantime, contact Director of Outpost, Stephen Ward with any questions (firstname.lastname@example.org or 706-864-6181).
+Roundtrip airfare from Atlanta to Minneapolis is included in the cost (check-in and checkout will be at Glisson).
+With all of the details involved in this out-of-state adventure, we’ve developed a trip-specific Boundary Waters 2019 Info Packet (PDF).
+Contact Director of Outpost, Stephen Ward with any questions (firstname.lastname@example.org or 706-864-6181).